ravisrirangam/wsl-usecases/testingprocess/USAGE.md

-#Testing approach on mule projects
+#Testing approach for mule projects

 	* Using the framework Munit can achieve the different testing phases on mule projects.
 	* Using munit can achieve the mocking endpoints,mocking connectors and mocking message processors